 - The ISC process starts with determining a Facility Security Level (FSL) which range from Level 1 (lowest risk) to Level 5 (highest risk), based on several factors such as mission criticality and facility population.
-Similarly, the PDRSM process starts with determining criticality and the facility's default physical security and resiliency designation as a MC or LSP based on the requirement to continue operation during a natural or manmade extreme event. - The next step in the ISC process is to identify the facility's baseline Level of Protection (LOP).
+Similarly, the PDRSM process starts with determining criticality and the facility's default Facility Criticality Designation as a Critical, Essential, or Ancillary based on the requirement to continue operation during a natural or manmade extreme event. - The next step in the ISC process is to identify the facility's baseline Level of Protection (LOP).
 The LOP relates directly to a set of baseline protective measures, one for each of the five facility security levels.
 The baseline LOP must be implemented unless a deviation is justified by the risk assessment.
-Similarly, the VA PSRDM has baseline requirements for MC facilities and for LSP facilities. - The next step in the ISC process is to identify and assess risk.
-A certain risk assessment methodology is not mandated, but ISC requires an analysis of threat, vulnerability, and consequences to specific undesirable events identified by the ISC.10 In the VA PSRDM process, only when deviation from the baseline requirement is sought is a risk assessment required.
+Similarly, the VA PSRDM has baseline requirements for Critical, Essential, and Ancillary facilities. - The next step in the ISC process is to identify and assess risk.
+A certain risk assessment methodology is not mandated, but ISC requires an analysis of threat, vulnerability, and consequences to specific undesirable events identified by the ISC.
+In the VA PSRDM process, only when deviation from the baseline requirement is sought is a risk assessment required.
 VA has an existing assessment program and tools (such as the VHA's HVA, Police assessment, and CEMP) that are used to inform security planning and risk assessment.
 Risk assessment during the project planning phase is required to analyze the threat/hazard, vulnerability, and consequences of specific undesirable events.

-10 Para 5.1.2, The Risk Management Process: An ISC Standard Integration of the Physical Security Criteria, Aug 2013
+&lt;sup>10 Para 5.1.2, The Risk Management Process: An ISC Standard Integration of the Physical Security Criteria, Aug 2013